CDL-Quantum/Hackathon2021/ZebraKet/README.md

 ## Project Details

 The diagram below shows the overall objectives and process of the first two objectives.
-Recall the third objective and the motivation of the project is to be able to chain QUBOs together to solve an arbitrary number of problems.
+Recall the fourth objective and the motivation of the project is to be able to chain QUBOs together to solve an arbitrary number of problems.

 <p align="center">
   <img  height="700" src="./resources/equation3.png">